olayinkaos/olayinkaos.github.com/_posts/2018-02-10-go-vote-please.md

 We named the project GoVote, because that is what we believe everyone should do.
 Ayoola recently told me that Nigeria isn’t run by our votes.
 While I may agree, I also know that a revolution does not begin till a group of people decide to fight the odds, go against the impossible, and say to the institution “damn you, I’m taking a step”.
 Your vote isn’t just the ballot you’re casting, it is a symbol of your hope in the country, and the commitment you’re making to try to make it better.

 We believe we are lucky, we have been put in a position to effect change, and we will do our best to.
 We do not want to do it alone - join us, [contribute on GitHub](https://github.com/ErxiaHQ/), correct the data, add more locations, and let us one step at a time, make our country better.

+Please reach out if you want to make any contributions, ask questions or just chat — me@olayinkaos.com!